Vodafone to add 150 shops, create 1,400 jobs in UK

 It plans to open first of the 150 stores in Notting Hill, Fulham, Walthamstow, Wembley, Ilford, Perry Barr and Bicester.

-Vodafone is the third-largest mobile operator in Britain after EE, a joint venture between Orange (ORAN.PA) and Deutsche Telekom (DTEGn.DE), and Telefonica's (TEF.MC) O2.
+Vodafone is the third-largest mobile operator in Britain after EE, a joint venture between Orange and Deutsche Telekom, and Telefonica's O2.

 British Prime Minister David Cameron supported Vodafone's plans.